 Examples of current and previous research topics include:

-We are currently accepting applications for volunteer research assistants for 2019.
-Applications close November 30.Apply now
+We are no longer accepting applications for volunteer research assistants for 2019.
+Check back in November to apply for a position in 2020.Apply now

 Fiona's work centers around the development of effective social-cognitive strategies to reduce the many types of stereotypes, prejudice, and discrimination that continue to pervade society.
 In doing so, her research aims to improve intergroup relations for both minority and majority groups in the short- and long-term.
 Of particular interest are intergroup strategies that integrate cooperative contact (i.e., imagined, extended, and E-contact) and identity recategorisation (i.e., common vs. dual identity).